tatoslover/timekeeper/README.md

 ## Deployment

-This project is deployed on Azure Static Web Apps.
+This project is deployed on Azure Static Web Apps using the Azure SWA CLI method.
 To deploy your own instance:

 1. Fork this repository
 2. Create an Azure Static Web App resource in the Azure Portal
-3. Connect it to your GitHub repository
+3. Generate a deployment token in the Azure Portal:
+   - Go to your Static Web App resource
+   - Navigate to "Manage deployment token"
+   - Copy the token
+4. Add the token as a GitHub Secret named `AZURE_STATIC_WEB_APPS_API_TOKEN_YOUR_APP_NAME`
-4. The workflow will automatically build and deploy the application
+5. The GitHub workflow will automatically build and deploy the application

-The deployment uses GitHub Actions with the Azure Static Web Apps workflow.
+The deployment uses GitHub Actions with the Azure Static Web Apps CLI, which provides more reliable deployment for Blazor WebAssembly applications.

+### Troubleshooting Deployment

+If you encounter MIME type errors or other issues:
+- Make sure `staticwebapp.config.json` is properly configured
+- Verify that the deployment token is correctly set in your GitHub secrets
+- Check the GitHub Actions logs for detailed error messages

 ## Contributing